Homepage

 If all else fails, there’s always the option of a good old-fashioned paper map.

-Rip-off #5: Buying at the desk
+Rip-off #5: Booking your car at the wrong time

 Rip-off #6: Unexpected charges when you get home